 Transfer Learning Enabled through Pre-trained Models

-In the NLP world, Transfer Learning means to train a model on one dataset and then adapt that model to perform different NLP functions (spell-checkers, search keywords auto-complete features, topic classification, intent detection, …etc.) on a different dataset.
+In the NLP world, Transfer Learning means to train a model on one dataset and then adapt that model to perform different NLP functions (spell-checkers, search keywords auto-complete features, topic classification, intent detection, extracting ketwords from a text, …etc.) on a different dataset.

 This methodology can benefit those who are beginners in the field of NLP or who do not have time to build models from scratch on their own.